On This Day in History: June 6

 - The Shewan forces of Menelik II of Ethiopia defeat the Gojjame army in the Battle of Embabo.
 The Shewans capture Negus Tekle Haymanot of Gojjam, and their victory leads to a Shewan hegemony over the territories south of the Abay River.

-- Australia: Queensland is established as a separate colony from New South Wales (Queensland Day).
+- Queensland is established as a separate colony from New South Wales.
+The date is still celebrated as Queensland Day.

 - The Young Men's Christian Association (YMCA) is founded in London.